-Noura Erakat is a human rights attorney and activist and an Assistant Professor at George Mason University.
-She has also taught international human rights law in the Middle East at Georgetown University since 2009.
+Noura Erakat is a human rights attorney, author, and activist and an Assistant Professor at at Rutgers University, New Brunswick in the Department of Africana Studies and the Program in Criminal Justice.
 Her research interests include human rights law, humanitarian law, national security law, refugee law, social justice, and critical race theory.

 Noura has appeared on CBS News, CNN International with Becky Anderson, CNN with Don Lemon, MSNBC’s "All In With Chris Hayes," "Ronan Farrow Daily," Fox’s “The O’ Reilly Factor,” NBC’s “Politically Incorrect,” PBS News Hour, NPR, BBC World Service, Democracy Now, and Al-Jazeera America, Arabic, and English.